-- Limit full scale clearing, grading, and land disturbing activities to avoid the loss of mature trees, runoff and sedimentation, and soil depletion. - Assess and maintain environmental features including topography, soils, hydrology, trees, vegetation, wildlife habitat, historic and cultural sites.
-Seek to preserve the environmentally sensitive areas identified in the assessment by utilizing them for parks, trails, and greenbelt connectivity. - Establish and utilize riparian buffers which go beyond state requirements to protect streams, wetlands, and other waterways from development. - Sensitivity of natural features which include forested areas, steep slopes, wetlands and floodplains should be considered within site plans and building design. - Work with the Georgia Forestry Commission, Natural Resource Conservation Service, Resource Conservation and Development Council, and the UGA Cooperative Extension Service to promote and protect resources. - Utilize agricultural and forestry best management practices to reduce the amount of pollutants into waterways. - Encourage conservation subdivisions and cluster development to retain as much open space as possible. - Reduce parking requirements and the percentage of impervious surface footprint within the development site. - Utilize porous pavement materials when possible to reduce stormwater runoff and groundwater depletion. - Utilize rain gardens and bio-retention areas in place of traditional stormwater controls to collect water and reduce run-off. - Construct vegetative swales in place of traditional curbs and drainage pipes. - Utilize programs and grants such as the Georgia EPD 319(h) grant to improve and restore streams and watersheds.
+- Establish aquatic buffers (beyond the minimum required by state law) that serve as natural boundaries between local waterways and new development to protect on-site wetlands. - Limit clearing, grading, and land disturbing activities to avoid the loss of mature trees, runoff and sedimentation, and soil depletion. - Survey environmental features including topography, soils, hydrology, trees, vegetation, wildlife habitat, historic and cultural sites.
+Seek to preserve the environmentally sensitive areas identified in the survey by utilizing them for parks, trails, and greenbelt linkages. - Establish and utilize riparian buffers which go beyond state requirements to protect streams, wetlands, and other waterways from development. - Site plans and building designs should be sensitive to the site's natural features which include woodlands, steep slopes, wetlands and floodplains. - Work with the Georgia Forestry Commission, Natural Resource Conservation Service, Resource Conservation and Development Council, and the UGA Cooperative Extension Service to promote and protect resources. - Utilize agricultural and forestry best management practices to reduce the amount of pollutants into waterways. - Encourage conservation subdivisions and cluster development to retain as much open space as possible. - Reduce parking requirements and the percentage of impervious surface within the development site. - Utilize porous pavement materials when possible to reduce stormwater runoff and groundwater depletion. - Utilize rain gardens and bio-retention areas in place of traditional stormwater controls. - Utilize vegetative swales in place of traditional curbs and drainage pipes. - Utilize programs and grants such as the Georgia EPD 319(h) grant to improve and restore streams and watersheds.